chetanft/courier-integration/README.md

 2. Set up the database schema using the SQL in `supabase-schema.sql`

+3. Configure Row Level Security (RLS) policies:
+   - Run the SQL in `fix-rls-policies.sql` to enable proper access to tables
+   - This is critical for the application to work correctly, especially the Settings page

-3. Create a `.env` file with your Supabase credentials:
+4. Create a `.env` file with your Supabase credentials:

    ```
    VITE_SUPABASE_URL=your_supabase_url
    VITE_SUPABASE_ANON_KEY=your_supabase_anon_key
    ```

+   **Important**: Make sure the `VITE_SUPABASE_URL` is a complete URL starting with `https://` and ending with `.co`

-4. Start the development server:
+5. Start the development server:
    ```
    npm run dev
    ```